Background

 Playing the game

-There are two ways to play the game:
+There are several ways to play the game:

 Credits